DevBadger10/conninternet/README.md

 # Conninternet
-A game where you do stuff.
+A game where you do stuff and connect packets.

 License (The DevBadger Open-source Modding License):